How SOC and SOH Influence Cell Compression Modulus — In-Situ Mechanical Characterization of Li-ion Batterry

 Figure 2.
 Appearance of SWE2110 equipment

-2.2 Test information and process:
+2.2 Test Information and Procedure

 2.2.1 Battery information is shown in Table 1.